 Three birds on a wire are ignoring another sad and isolated bird that's molting feathers.

-Eczema and the Alienation It Brings
+Eczema and the Social Alienation It Brings

-Eczema can effect all relationships
+Eczema can impact all types of relationships

 My eczema has alienated friends, too.
-I don't mean that people have walked away not wanting to socialize with me.
+I don't mean that people have walked away, not wanting to socialize with me.
 The alienation is more subtle than that.
 I can be on a night out and all of a sudden have a flare-up.
-It's normally my eyes that start itching first, then face and neck.
+It's usually my eyes that start itching first, then my face and neck.
 Friends have seen me struggle with this condition all my life.
 So, when a situation like this occurs, it's almost as if my struggle is not seen.
 It's just a normal characteristic of Pete.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Sometimes my friends will acknowledge my flare-up.
 They'll say, "Itchy?", in a rhetorical tone accompanied with dead eyes.
 I'm not saying I want heaps of attention, in fact, the reverse is true.
 I'd be just like them if the boot was on the other foot, I'm sure.
 All I'm doing is making an observation of how living with eczema can be a very lonely thing.
 And it makes everyone feel helpless.

 There are possible solutions to avoid the sense of alienation, especially when at social gatherings.
 If possible, try not to drink alcohol or sugary drinks.
-I try to stick to sparkling water or lime and soda.
+I try to stick to sparkling water or lime and club soda.
 This reduces the likelihood of having a flare.
-If you really want to drink, a Vodka tonic is normally okay for me.
+If I really want to drink, a Vodka tonic is normally okay for me.
 Try to regulate your temperature; don't wear too many layers.
 Take an anti-histamine before going out and where possible, avoiding hot stuffy, crowded places will be a plus!

 As for any hints or tips regarding relationships where potential partners are concerned...I'm still trying to work that one out.
 Living with someone or even dating someone is a far more complex situation.
-I wish there was an easy answer but it might just be down to the simple fact of meeting the right person. who knows?
+I wish there was an easy answer but it might just be down to the simple fact of meeting the right person.
+Who knows?

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AtopicDermatitis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.